JaneliaSciComp/jacs-cm/docs/SwarmDeployment.md

 ./manage.sh status
 ```

-At this stage, some of the services will not start because they depend on the databases.
+At this stage, some of the services may not start because they depend on the databases.
 The next step will take care of that.

 ## Initialize Databases